 You can use the Gordon Growth Model calculator to determine the value of a stock.
-The model also makes some basic assumptions which I’ll cover below, after the formula.
+The model also makes some basic assumptions which I’ll cover below, along with the Gordon Growth Model formula.

 To start, you can enter the current annual dividend.
 Then put in the constant dividend growth rate and the required rate of return.
+(If you need help choosing those numbers, read ahead.)
 After that, all you have to do is click Calculate Stock Price…

 Your result will appear here.